wireshark/wireshark/docbook/README.txt

 Tool/File           Package                  Opt./Mand.
 Comments
 ---------           -------                  ----------   --------
 xsltproc:           libxslt                  M
-xmllint:            libxml2                  M
 xsl stylesheets:    docbook-xsl-stylesheets  M            docbook.xsl and chunk.xsl
                                                           Necessary docbook catalogs are built automatically by portage in /etc/xml and /etc/sgml docbook.xsl and chunk.xsl using "/usr/bin/build-docbook-catalog".
                                                             So docbook runs out of the box on Gentoo. docbookx.dtd:       docbook-xml-dtd          M
 fop:                fop                      O            Has a lot of JAVA dependencies.
-jimi:               sun-jimi                 O            Used by fop.
 Quanta+             quanta or kdewebdev      O            Nice HTML/XML/SGML and Docbook editor with Syntaxhighlighting, Autocompletion, etc.

 Tip: The actual DTD version of Gentoo is 4.4, but wireshark docs still use 4.2.